shuup/shuup-guide/source/payment-and-shipping.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Navigate to the Payment Method admin by clicking `Payment Methods` under the `Payment and Shipping` category from the Shuup Admin menu.
+1. Navigate to the Payment Method admin by clicking `Payment Methods` under the `Settings` category from the Shuup Admin menu.

    .. image:: payment-and-shipping/payment-methods-menu.png